NVlabs/Minitron/README.md

     ```

 ### Fine-tuning with LMFlow
 [LMFlow](https://github.com/OptimalScale/LMFlow) is a complete pipeline for fine-tuning large language models.
-The following steps provide an example of how to fine-tune the ``minitron-8b-base`` models using LMFlow with `alpaca` dataset.
+The following steps provide an example of how to fine-tune the ``Minitron-8B-Base`` models using LMFlow with the `alpaca` dataset.

 1. Install LMFlow